Fanouropita

-Fanouropita is a sweet cake recipe from Greek cuisine and is traditionally a Lenten cake, also called "The lost and found cake."
-It is traditionally served in St. Fanourios' Feast Day on August 27, given to Greek Orthodox believers as a blessing.
+Fanouropita is a sweet cake recipe from Greek cuisine and is traditionally a lenten cake, also called "lost and found cake."
+It is traditionally served on St. Fanourios' feast day on August 27, given to Greek Orthodox believers as a blessing.

 Fanouropita is oil-based and does not contain any butter or eggs so that it can be eaten on holy fasting days.
-Believers offer the cake expecting "revelations" on objects, people, or to find something they are looking for.
+Believers offer the cake expecting "revelations" on objects or people, or to find something they are looking for.

-Greece is known for its many traditions, but one custom which primarily stands out is in memory of Saint Fanourios.
-The most celebrated patron saint of lost things is commemorated by baking a cake.

 Etymology

-The name Fanouropita is derived from the patron saint of Rhodes, Saint Phanourios.
-His name translates in Greek as "the one who discloses."
-(Greek verb: "φαίνω").
+The name fanouropita is derived from the patron saint of Rhodes, Saint Phanourios.
+His name translates in Greek as "the one who discloses" (Greek verb: "φαίνω").

 He is the saint of "lost things".

 Origin

-The tradition of Fanouropita originated around 1500 AD, or 1355-1369 AD, to venerate the icon of Saint Fanourios when he was discovered untouched between ruins in Rhodes or Cyprus.
-In local Orthodox tradition, Saint Fanourios has been since known as the patron Saint of lost objects.
+The tradition of fanouropita originated around 1500 AD, or 1355-1369 AD, to venerate the icon of Saint Fanourios when he was discovered untouched between ruins in Rhodes or Cyprus.
+In local Orthodox tradition, Saint Fanourios has been since known as the patron saint of lost objects.
 When a lost object is revealed or found, followers of Saint Fanourios have often baked Propitiation in memory of his mother.
 His mother was known as a cruel sinner, sent to hell because of her shameful life.
 Fanourios prayed that her soul would be saved, begging God for her salvation.